Low Activity Levels

 Also, here is a short explanation on how “activity %” is computed with Hubstaff.
 It represents the percent of seconds that the mouse or keyboard was interacted with on a specific time frame.
 So if you used the keyboard continuously for 30 seconds, then watched a training video for 9 minutes 30 seconds the activity % would be 5%.
 Because you only interacted with the computer directly for 5% of the total time.

 Another example would be if you were reading different articles online, the only ‘active’ time reported would be the few seconds it takes you to get to the next article, or to scroll down the page.
 So if you read 4 different pages for a total of 10 minutes its very likely that you only “interacted” for 20 or 30 seconds total.

-Below is a very quick guide that you can use to evaluate your staff:
+Below is a quick guide that you can use to evaluate your staff.

-NOTE: these percentages are referring to ‘trends” that you can recognize over days or weeks.
+These percentages are referring to trends that managers can observe based on daily/weekly/monthly data.
 Do NOT evaluate an employee based on a specific segment or by a period of only a few hours.

-For further understanding of activity levels and time tracking in Hubstaff, please take a look at the below articles:
+For further understanding of activity levels and time tracking in Hubstaff, please take a look at the following articles:

 - How are Hubstaff activity levels calculated?